101 Dalmatians (1996 film)

-101 Dalmatians is a 1996 American adventure comedy film produced by Walt Disney Pictures and Great Oaks Entertainment, and distributed by Buena Vista Pictures Distribution.
-Directed by Stephen Herek from a screenplay by John Hughes (who co-produces the film), it is a live-action remake of the 1961 animated film One Hundred and One Dalmatians, which was based on the 1956 novel The Hundred and One Dalmatians by Dodie Smith.
-The film stars Glenn Close, Jeff Daniels, Joely Richardson, Joan Plowright, Hugh Laurie, Mark Williams, and John Shrapnel.
-Unlike the 1961 original film, none of the animals speak.
+101 Dalmatians is a 1996 American adventure comedy film directed by Stephen Herek and written by John Hughes.
+It is a live-action remake of Walt Disney's 1961 animated film, which was based on the 1956 novel The Hundred and One Dalmatians.
+The film stars Glenn Close, Jeff Daniels, Joely Richardson and Joan Plowright.
+It was produced by Walt Disney Pictures and Great Oaks Entertainment.
+Unlike the 1961 original film, none of the animal characters speak.

-101 Dalmatians was released on November 27, 1996, and grossed $320.7 million in theaters against a $67 million budget, making it the sixth-highest-grossing film of 1996, despite receiving mixed reviews.
-Close was nominated for the Golden Globe Award for Best Actress in Motion Picture Musical or Comedy, while the film was nominated for a BAFTA Award for Best Makeup and Hair.
+101 Dalmatians was released by Buena Vista Pictures Distribution on November 27, 1996, and grossed $321 million against a $67 million budget, making it the sixth-highest-grossing film of 1996.
+It received mixed reviews from critics.
+Close was nominated for the Golden Globe Award for Best Actress, while the film was nominated for a BAFTA Award for Best Makeup and Hair.
+A sequel, 102 Dalmatians, was released in 2000.

 Plot

 American video game designer Roger Dearly lives with his pet Dalmatian Pongo in London.
-Roger develops a video game featuring dog chase, but it is rejected because the villain is inadequate.
+Roger develops a video game featuring a dog chase, but it is rejected because the villain is inadequate.
 His attempts to redesign the game prove unsatisfactory.

 One day during a walk, Pongo sets his eyes on Perdita, another Dalmatian.
 After a chase that ends in St James's Park, Roger discovers that Pongo likes Perdita.
 Her owner, Anita Campbell-Green, falls in love with Roger when they meet.
 When they return to Roger's home, Anita accepts his proposal.
 They get married along with Perdita and Pongo.
 Anita works as a fashion designer at the House of de Vil.
 Her boss, Cruella de Vil, has a deep passion for fur, going so far as to have a taxidermist, Mr. Skinner, skin a white tiger at the London Zoo to make her into a rug for her.
 Anita, inspired by her Dalmatian, designs a coat made with spotted fur.
 Cruella is intrigued by the idea of making garments out of actual Dalmatians, and finds it amusing that it would seem as if she was wearing Anita's dog.

 Perdita gets pregnant, and so does Anita.
 Cruella visits their home and becomes excited when she learns that Perdita is expecting.
 Weeks later, she returns when a litter of 15 puppies are born and offers Roger and Anita £7,500 for them, but they refuse.
-Enraged, Cruella dismisses Anita and vows revenge against her and Roger.
+Enraged, Cruella fires Anita, saying she'll never work in fashion again and vows revenge against her and Roger.
 One winter evening, she has her henchmen, Jasper and Horace, break into their home and steal the puppies, while the couple is walking in the park with Pongo and Perdita.
 Along with 84 other Dalmatians that were previously stolen, they deliver them to her broken-down country estate, De Vil Mansion.
 Cruella asks Skinner to kill and skin them to create her coat.